nadia-eecs/cs1b/hw/hw03/README.md

 };
 ```
 ## User Interface
-The database is from a text file organized in ascending order by popularity (from least to most), `spotify_daily_charts_artists_sample.csv`, which is used for input and output.
 Create a menu for user interface with options for adding/deleting a record to/from the database, searching, and displaying a record or all records on the screen.

 Menu - Select:
 1. Add a record
+ * a.)
+Add a record to the beginning of the list
+ * b.)
+Add a record to the end of the list
+ * c.)
+Add an artist record before another artist record
+ * d.)
+Add an artist record after another artist record
 2. Delete a record
  * a.)
-Select record to delete using artist_id
+Delete the first artist in the record
  * b.)
+Delete the last artist in the record
+ * b.)
 Select a record to delete using artist_name
 3. Display database contents on the screen
  * a.)
-Select record to display using artist_id
+Select record to display using artist_name
  * b.)
-Select record to display using artist_name
- * c.)
-Display all artist_names by selected genre.
- * d.)
 Display all records
-4. Traverse database by popularity
- * a.)
-Display top 5 popular artists
- * b.)
-Display least 5 popular artists
-5. Save and Exit
+4. Save and Exit

-## CSV File Read/Write Using C++
+## EXTRA CREDIT: CSV File Read/Write Using C++
 Use the following format for the input/outputfile (Note that data follows after first row which contains headings for the `csv`):
 ```
 artist_id, artist_name, total_followers, genres, popularity